 - Allow space between snakes on tray.
 Shape the head before placing in the oven.
 Cook on 190°C fan for 15 minutes

-- Mix together water and green food colouring for painting the snakes
+- Mix together water and green food colouring for painting the snakes3 tbsp water, 6 drops Extra strong food colour gel

-- Remove snakes and brush over the food colouring mixture, add seeds now with wanted?
-Then place back in the oven for a further 5 mins.
+- Remove snakes and brush over the food colouring mixture, add seeds now if wanted?
+Then place back in the oven for a further 5 mins.1 tbsp sesame or nigella seeds

-- Cut up black olive into small peieces for the snake eyes
+- Cut up black olive into small pieces for the snake eyes2 Olives, chopped small

-- using orange/ red pepper cut out the snake tongues
+- using orange/ red pepper cut out the snake tongues⅓ Orange Pepper (bell pepper)

 - Once the snakes have cooled down, twist the kebab stick 360°.
 Then continue to twist as you pull out slowly from the snakes